 A distinction has to be made between autism facts and myths.
-Research proves vaccines do not cause ASD, despite the panic which was induced about the measles-mumps-rubella (MMR) vaccine in the US and Japan.
-As a matter of fact, fear of autism was named as reason number one why American parents did not let their children receive the vaccine.
+Research proves vaccines do not cause ASD, despite the panic which was induced about the measles-mumps-rubella (MMR) vaccine.

 4. Level 1 autism is the least severe.

-They don’t fall under the autism spectrum disorder definition as they can vary greatly.
-Statistics about autism report a child with ASD may also have sleep disorders, epilepsy, ADHD, OCD, depression, obesity, and so on.
+They don’t fall under the autism spectrum disorder definition as they can vary greatly from one individual to the other.
+A child with ASD is more likely to suffer from sleep disorders, bipolar disorder, gastrointestinal problems, schizophrenia, ADHD, depression, or obesity.

 At first glance, it seems that the developed countries have the highest levels of ASD disorders.
 However, as there is no uniform diagnostic test for diagnosing a person as autistic or not, a lot depends on the overall quality of the country’s healthcare system.

-14. Up to 40% of people who have ASD struggle with anxiety.
+16. Over 20% of people who have ASD are also diagnosed with anxiety.

 Is autism a mental illness?
 No, but autistic people have a much higher chance of suffering from mental disorders and other diseases.
 Obsessive-compulsive disorder (OCD), anxiety, and depression are extremely frequent.